-Pretzel Crust Seven Layer Bars is a recipe originally from the Imperial Sugar company.
-At one point they were called Pretzel Cashew Seven Layer Bars, but if you are like me you’ll make these with pretzels and whatever nut you have around the house, so I’ve changed the name so hopefully the recipe will come up when people are looking for ways to use pretzels.
+Pretzel Crust Seven Layer Bars (also known as Pretzel Magic Bars) is a recipe originally from the Imperial Sugar company.
+At one point they were called Pretzel Cashew Seven Layer Bars, but if you are like me you’ll make these with pretzels and whatever nut you have around the house.
+I’ve changed the name so hopefully the recipe will come up when people are looking for ways to use pretzels.
 As for the cashews, they are still a very good choice and go well with the chips and coconut.

 Pretzel Seven Layer Bars Notes